Lighting the High Level Bridge

 Applications must be not-for-profit, community-focused and received at least three weeks prior to the requested date.
 Requests are processed in the order in which they are received and are considered on a case-by-case basis using the following criteria:

-- Support an event of national or international significance (such as Canada Day or Edmonton hosting FIFA matches)
+- Support an event of national or international significance (such as Canada Day or Edmonton hosting major international events)

-- Support a local, national or international awareness issue that builds community or is related to community health (such as Rotary Club of Edmonton, Treaty 6 Day or Movember)
+- Support a local, national or international awareness issue that builds community (such as Treaty 6 Recognition Day or End Bullying Pink Shirt Day or World Cancer Day)

-- Tributes or memorial requests may be granted for well-documented local or national figures or service members.
-The lights will complement existing City of Edmonton Protocol for these events.
+- Tributes or memorial requests for well-documented local or national figures or service members will complement existing City Protocol.

 Multi-day requests will not be accepted.
-The City of Edmonton reserves the right to deny requests that are mainly personal, private, political or commercial in nature.
+The City reserves the right to deny requests that do not merit public support or are mainly personal, private, political, polarizing or commercial in nature.

 If you would like to make a request to change the High Level Bridge lighting colours, please submit an online application to the Civic Events Office, a minimum of three weeks prior to the requested date.